CELTA Courses Sydney

 CELTA Course Information & Entry Requirements, Sydney

-The Cambridge University ESOL CELTA Certificate is an introductory TEFL course in teaching English for candidates who have little or no previous English Language teaching experience.
+The Cambridge English Language Assessment CELTA Certificate is an introductory TEFL course in teaching English for candidates who have little or no previous English language teaching experience.
 It may also be suitable for candidates with some TEFL experience but little previous teacher training.

 CELTA is an ELT (English Language Teaching) certificate, which encompasses TESL (i.e. Teaching English as Second Language) and TEFL (i.e. Teaching English as Foreign Language).
-It is the most widely recognised and respected international TEFL certificate in teaching English offered in Australia.
+It is the most widely recognised and respected international TEFL certificate in teaching English offered in Australia and around the world.

 For all the information you'll need on the Cambridge CELTA course, read this helpful article.

-To be accepted for the CELTA courses in Sydney, applicants must fulfil the following criteria:
+To be accepted on the CELTA course in Sydney, applicants must fulfil the following criteria:

 - Awareness and high level of competence in written and spoken English in order to be able to follow the course and prepare for teaching a range of levels

-- For non-native speakers, the required command of English is that of Proficiency (CPE), IELTS 8.5-9.0 , TOEIC 945+ points, i.e. close to native speaker's competence.
+- For non-native speakers, the required command of English is that of Proficiency (CPE), IELTS 7.0 or higher , TOEIC 945+ points, (i.e. close to native speaker's competence)

 - No previous teaching experience required